 A series of tests and examinations will determine your eye health, your natural vision and the current prescription in each eye.
 Your optometrist will place drops in your eyes to dilate your pupils, allowing a thorough examination of your eyelids, cornea, pupil, lens and retina.
 You may notice your vision becomes a little blurred and more sensitive to light, but this is nothing to worry about – it'll return to normal in a matter of hours.

-During your consultation, you'll be shown a video explaining the benefits and the potential risks and outcomes associated with eye surgery.
+If our Specialist Refractive Optometrist confirms you are a candidate for one of our procedures they will have a detailed discussion with you, during which they will explain the benefits and the potential risks and outcomes associated with eye surgery.
 This will give you the knowledge you need to make an informed decision about your procedure.
-You'll be asked to sign an electronic signature pad, confirming you have watched and understood the information provided.
+You'll be asked to sign an electronic signature pad, confirming you have understood the information provided and that all of your questions have been answered.

 You'll receive your personal iScan report by email shortly after your consultation.
 This exclusive report details your eye health, diagnostics and the unique characteristics of your eyes.
 Your recommended treatment and surgeon details will also be included, where applicable.Learn more about iScan

-Your informed consent document will provide you with a further understanding of the benefits, potential risks and range of outcomes relating to eye surgery and it will also help you to prepare any further questions you may want to ask your surgeon.
+Your informed consent document will provide you with a further understanding of the benefits, potential risks and range of outcomes relating to eye surgery and it will also help you to prepare any further questions you may want to ask.

 Your surgical care team will do everything they can to help you feel at ease and you can rest assured that they'll also address any concerns you may have.
 Prior to the surgery taking place, they'll take you through each step of the procedure, so you know exactly what to expect.